milavdabgar/Cyber-Security/Notes GPT Long.md

 4. **Secure Messaging:**
    - Encrypting messages in instant messaging apps (e.g., Signal, WhatsApp) using symmetric encryption for speed and efficiency.

-### Summary

-Symmetric encryption is a critical component of modern cyber security, providing fast and efficient means to protect data confidentiality.
-Despite its challenges, such as key distribution and management, it remains a cornerstone of secure communications and data protection.
-By understanding its principles, algorithms, and applications, one can effectively leverage symmetric encryption to safeguard sensitive information.

 ### Asymmetric Encryption